thegetty/quire-docs/content/about/how-it-works.md

 - [PrinceXML](http://www.princexml.com/) is used to generate PDF/print versions of your publication.

-- [Pandoc](https://github.com/jgm/pandoc/releases/) is used to generate EPUBs.
+- [Pandoc](https://github.com/jgm/pandoc/releases/) is used to generate EPUBs and MOBIs.

 - [Kindle Previewer](https://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765261) is used to generate the MOBI.